SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/01-Problem-02.md

 90
 [/input]
 [output]
-You have enough time to watch Game of thrones and left with 1 minutes free time.
+You have enough time to watch Game of thrones and would be left with 1 minutes of free time.
 [/output]
 [/test]
 [test]